saitamasahil/skyscraper/docs/CLIHELP.md

 will handle the installation.
 For the curious: It lands in `/etc/bash_completion.d/`.

-On non RaspiOS-based RetroPie-Installments put the file `supplementary/bash-completion/Skyscraper.bash` into `$XDG_DATA_HOME/bash-completion/completions/` respective to `$HOME/.local/share/bash-completion/completions/`.
+On non RaspiOS-based RetroPie-Installments put the file from `supplementary/bash-completion/Skyscraper.bash` to `$XDG_DATA_HOME/bash-completion/completions/` (respective to `$HOME/.local/share/bash-completion/completions/`).

-In any case: Open a new bash and press ++tab++ twice to use it in action.
+In either case: Open a new bash and press ++tab++ twice to see it in action.

 ## Short Options